Topic 3.1-3.21 Acids Flashcards

 A

--Excess of the reactant is added
+-Add excess of the reactant

 * this is to ensure your volume of acid reacts completely

-* this is done by filtration of the insoluble reactant and is done so that you
+* this is done by filtration of the insoluble reactant and is done so that you are left with just a salt and water

--the remaining solution is only salt and water
+-The remaining solution is only salt and water

 * if you have used a carbonate you would still only have a salt and water remaining as carbon dioxide gas would have been given off into the atmosphere